Maria Tallchief: New York City Ballet

-When the couple returned to the States, Tallchief quickly became one of the first stars, and first prima ballerina, of the New York City Ballet, which opened in October 1948.
+When the couple returned to the States, Tallchief quickly became one of the first stars, and the first prima ballerina, of the New York City Ballet, which opened in October 1948.
 Balanchine "revolutionized ballet" by creating roles that demanded athleticism, speed, and aggressive dancing like nothing before.
 Tallchief was well suited for Balanchine's vision.
 "I always thought Balanchine was more of a musician even than a choreographer, and perhaps that's why he and I connected," Tallchief recalled.
 He created many roles specifically for Tallchief, including the lead of "The Firebird" in 1949.
-Of her "Firebird" debut, Kirstein wrote "Maria Tallchief made an electrifying appearance, emerging as the nearest approximation to a prima ballerina that we had yet enjoyed."
+Of her "Firebird" debut, Kirstein wrote, "Maria Tallchief made an electrifying appearance, emerging as the nearest approximation to a prima ballerina that we had yet enjoyed."
 The role created a sensation and launched her to the top of the ballet world, granting her the prima ballerina title.
 Noting the great technical difficulty of the role, The New York Times critic John Martin wrote that Tallchief was asked "to do everything except spin on her head, and she does it with complete and incomparable brilliance."

-Tallchief's popularity helped the fledgeling dance company grow and she was asked to perform as many as eight times a week.
+Tallchief's popularity helped the fledgling dance company grow and she was asked to perform as many as eight times a week.
+Although Balanchine and Tallchief ended their marriage in 1951, they continued to work together.

 In 1954, Tallchief was given the role of Sugar Plum Fairy in Balanchine's newly reworked version of The Nutcracker, then an obscure ballet.
 Her performance of the role helped transform the work into an annual Christmas classic, and the industry's most reliable box-office draw.
-Critic Walter Terry remarked "Maria Tallchief, as the Sugar Plum Fairy, is herself a creature of magic, dancing the seemingly impossible with effortless beauty of movement, electrifying us with her brilliance, enchanting us with her radiance of being.
+Critic Walter Terry remarked, "Maria Tallchief, as the Sugar Plum Fairy, is herself a creature of magic, dancing the seemingly impossible with effortless beauty of movement, electrifying us with her brilliance, enchanting us with her radiance of being.
 Does she have any equals anywhere, inside or outside of fairyland?
 While watching her in The Nutcracker, one is tempted to doubt it."